khalford/randomfiles/README.md

 # myLampstackProject
 Usage:
 Username in stats.php defaults to oxg98278.
-Change this to your user\n Database and table in stats.php defaults to GitHubStats and commit_stats\n /var/www/<domain> defaults to your username mysql database defaults to GitHubStats mysql table default to commit_stats
+Change this to your user Database and table in stats.php defaults to GitHubStats and commit_stats /var/www/<domain> defaults to your username mysql database defaults to GitHubStats mysql table default to commit_stats